gatsbyjs/gatsby/docs/blog/2017-11-06-migrate-hugo-gatsby/index.md

 ---
 title: Migrate from Hugo to Gatsby
 date: 2017-11-06
-slug: migrate-hugo-gatsby
 author: "Kalin Chernev"
 ---

 ## Introduction

-As my recent evaluations of Gatsby were positive, I decided to migrate my personal blog.
+As my [recent evaluations of Gatsby](https://kalinchernev.github.io/learn-gatsbyjs) were positive, I decided to migrate my personal blog.

-Instead of quickly picking a ready theme with a lot of code I might not use, which I did during the previous migration from Medium to Hugo, this time, I decided to take a different route - making it right from scratch.
+Instead of quickly picking an already built theme with a lot of code I might not use—which I did during the previous migration from Medium to Hugo—this time, I decided to take a different route—building it from scratch.

 I focused on the process, looking for ways to make site building more generic and reusable.

 - Content migration
-- Programatic content creation in Gatsby
+- Programatic page creation in Gatsby
 - Manage styles with [`Typography.js`](http://kyleamathews.github.io/typography.js/)
+- Automatic pagination
-- Make pagination, and pages for tags.
+- Tag pages
-- Add admin panel with [NetlifyCMS](https://www.netlifycms.org/)
+- Add an admin panel with [NetlifyCMS](https://www.netlifycms.org/)

 This article will highlight lessons learned from the process, with the aim to provide high-level guidelines about patterns which can be applied in migrations from other static site generators to Gatsby.